Lawrence, D. H. The Bad Side of Books. New York Review Books (Geoff Dyer ed), New York, 2019. NF?12/20.

 It is all rather like comic opera played with solemn intensity.
 All the wildness and woolliness and westernity and motor-cars and art and sage and savage are so mixed up, so incongruous, that it is a farce, and everybody knows it.
 But they refuse to play it as farce.
 The wild and woolly section insists on being heavily dramatic, bold and bad on purpose…

-The intellectual world in the 1920s had been shaken by the real and imaginary implications of relativity and quantum mechanics, and Lawrence in another essay isn’t happy with all that math:
+The intellectual world in the 1920s had been shaken by the real and imaginary significance of relativity and quantum mechanics, and Lawrence in another essay isn’t happy with all that math:

 You’ve got to find a new impulse for new things in mankind, and it’s really fatal to find it through abstraction.No, no; philosophy and religion, they’ve both gone too far on the algebraical tack: Let X stand for sheep and Y for goats: then X minus Y equals Heaven, and X plus Y equals Earth, and Y minus X equals Hell.
 Thank you!
 But what coloured shirt does X have on?

 “Reflections on the Death of a Porcupine” is one of Lawrence’s most commented-on essays.
 His dog dies after attacking the prickly little beast, as Lawrence fails to get all the spines off the dog’s face.
 It’s this essay and similar material that feminists like Kate Millet (author of Sexual Politics) focused on in the 1970s in clarifying for the developing progressive academic culture what an offensive creep Lawrence (along with Norman Mailer and Henry Miller) was.
-There’s no question this essay is tangential, although Lawrence’s unpredictable changing of direction is for me one of the thrilling things about his fiction.
-But I feel like if you’re going to be convincing with your political-philosophical views, they probably shouldn’t come out of the blue like a Zeus lightning bolt.
-After the narrative of the dying dog, we get:
+There’s no question this essay flies off on some strange tangents, although Lawrence’s unpredictable changing of direction is for me one of the thrilling things about his fiction.
+But I feel like if you’re going to be convincing with your political-philosophical views, they probably shouldn’t come out of the blue like a Zeus lightning bolt:

 Life moves in circles of power and of vividness, and each circle of life only maintains its orbit upon the subjection of some lower circle.
 If the lower cycles of life are not mastered, there can be no higher cycle.